 I bought wing beans at the Tesco last week and stir fried them for a minute to keep them crunchy but I had never thought of using them raw.
-That’s something to remember for next time.
-Great salad, this one is.
+That is something to remember for next time.
+What a great salad this one is.

 And whenever there is shrimp paste, I fall for it.

 Last one up, a dish we were highly interested in: Eggs Belanda (RM1,80 per egg) or fried eggs in a sweet and sour tamarind gravy with onions.

 The 2 fried eggs are served in a tangy tamarind soup, covered with mild chili pepper, onion and fried garlic.
 Woow, this is quite a surprise!
 Most mind-blowing dish so far.